franturino/mcp-server-setup/README.md

 Closed - End of life, Closed - Duplicate, Closed - Rejected, Closed - Resolved, Not a Defect, Deploy PROD

-### ⚙️ Comportamento
+### ⚙️ Behavior

-- Se gli input vengono **passati direttamente nel prompt**, il workflow li utilizza senza richiederli.
+- If the inputs are **provided directly in the prompt**, the workflow uses them without asking.
-  - Esempio:
+  - Example:
     ```
     /recupera-defect-sviluppatore.md "Mario Rossi" "New,Ready to Test"
     ```
-- Se uno o entrambi gli input **non sono presenti**, il workflow li richiede tramite prompt interattivo.
+- If one or both inputs are **missing**, the workflow will prompt the user interactively.
-- Il workflow **valida gli stati** inseriti:
+- The workflow **validates the provided statuses**:
-  - Se uno o più stati non sono validi, mostra un messaggio di errore.
+  - If one or more statuses are invalid, it displays an error message.
-  - Se tutti gli stati sono validi, invoca il server MCP `mcp_server_toolkit` con il metodo `getDefectsByDeveloperAndStatus`.
+  - If all statuses are valid, it invokes the MCP server `mcp_server_toolkit` using the method `getDefectsByDeveloperAndStatus`.

 ### 📤 Output

-Il workflow crea un task che recupera i defect filtrati per sviluppatore e stato, utile per analisi, report o debugging.
+The workflow creates a task that retrieves defects filtered by developer and status, useful for analysis, reporting, or debugging.

-## 🛠️ Workflow: Aggiorna Stato Defect con Validazione
+## 🛠️ Workflow: Update Defect Status with Validation

-Questo workflow consente di aggiornare lo stato di un defect, verificando che lo stato inserito sia tra quelli consentiti.
+This workflow allows you to update the status of a defect, verifying that the provided status is among the allowed values.

 ### 📥 Input

-Il workflow accetta due input:
+The workflow accepts two inputs:

-- `defect_code`: il codice del defect da aggiornare (es.
-D-123)
+- `defect_code`: the defect code to update (e.g., D-123)
-- `defect_status`: lo stato da assegnare al defect
+- `defect_status`: the status to assign to the defect

-Gli stati validi sono:
+Valid statuses include:

 New, Re-opened, Sospeso, Need More Information, Non Deployabile, Fix in Process, Ready to Test, In Deployment, Deploy PREPROD, Ready to test - NEW INTEGRA,